MatteoWohlrapp/image-restoration-sde/README.md

 ### Training Configuration

-To train on the respective datasets, use the following commands after adjusting the paths to the dataset in the configuration files.:
+To train on the respective datasets, use the following commands after adjusting the paths to the dataset in the configuration files:

 ```bash
 cd codes/config/deblurring